-- 20. Historically other rental income from garages, car parking, and facilities charges are recommended to increase by an annual percentage, consistent with fees & charges across the Council.
+- 28. Historically other rental income from garages, car parking, and facilities charges are recommended to increase by an annual percentage, consistent with fees & charges across the Council.
 The charge for garage rents in 2011-12 was held pending a review of the strategy and investment requirements; in 2012-13 the TLRCF recommended at their meeting in January 2012 that the charge should be frozen pending finalisation of the Garage Strategy Review.
 Given that the review is now nearing completion, we are proposing to continue this policy by freezing rents for HRA garages and car parking pending finalisation of the review.
-We anticipate that the outcome of the Garage Strategy Review may include alternative pricing strategies for garages and car parking, and a further report will be presented following completion of this work. - 21.
-Costs in relation to community centres are now being separately captured, with the exception of associated repair costs and are making a surplus in the region of £31k.
+We anticipate that the outcome of the Garage Strategy Review may include alternative pricing strategies for garages and car parking, and that a further report will be presented following completion of this work. - 29.
+Costs in relation to community centres are now being separately captured, with the exception of associated repair costs and are making a surplus in the region of £31k. - 30.
+Details of the proposed rents for garages and parking, facility charges and charges for community centres are set out in appendices 3, 4 and 5 respectively.